Darakah/obsidian-comments-plugin/README.md

 ### Insert a comment:
 ----
-1. highlight the text that you want to add a comment to
+1. Select the text that you want to add a comment to
 2. cmd/ctrl + p -> 'add comment' command -> enter
 3. the selected text will be replaced with the following: